-In tier 3 and tier 4 areas, car sharing is not permitted with someone from outside your household or your support bubble unless your journey is undertaken for an exempt reason.
-For example, if car sharing is reasonably necessary as part of your volunteering duties, or taking someone to a medical appointment or vaccination appointment.
+Where possible only car share with members of your own household or support bubble.
+However, if car sharing may be reasonably necessary as part of your volunteering duties, or taking someone to a medical or vaccination appointment.

 Help keep yourself, other passengers and transport staff safe by taking the following precautions:

 - maintain social distancing